segmentio/segment-docs/src/connections/sources/catalog/libraries/server/node/index.md

 This will create an instance of `Analytics` that you can use to send data to Segment for your project.
 The default initialization settings are production-ready and queue 20 messages before sending any requests.
 In development you might want to use [development settings](/docs/connections/sources/catalog/libraries/server/node/#development).

+### Regional configuration
+For Business plans with access to [Regional Segment](/docs/guides/regional-segment), you can use the `host` configuration parameter to send data to the desired region:
+1. Oregon (Default) — `api.segment.io/v1`
+2. Dublin — `events.eu1.segmentapis.com/v1/`
 ## Identify

 > note ""